learn-co-curriculum/dsc-git-stash-lab/README.md

 * `=======` - the end of the original branch/the beginning of the branch being merged in (our stashed changes)
 * `>>>>>>> Stashed changes` - the end of our stashed changes

 This is because our new branch and the stashed changes modified the same line of the same file.
 Specifically, both modified line 2 of the numbers.py file.
 As such, git is unsure of which version of line 2 we wish to incorporate.
-It has highlighted this for us, and its now our job to manually modify the file to resolve these conflicts, keeping the version we are interested in.
+It has highlighted this for us, and it’s now our job to manually modify the file to resolve these conflicts, keeping the version we are interested in.

 As a further note, this is why development would generally be separated by files, or at the very least, sections of files; we can avoid merge conflicts and continue to collaborate together working seamlessly on a project.